Moghassemiali/moghassemiali.github.io/_pages/about.md

   </p>
 {% endif %}

-## Hi 👋, I’m Ali Moghassemi
+## Hello 👋, I’m Ali Moghassemi

-My research focuses on the design, modeling, control, and prototyping of power electronics converters for electrified transportation, renewable energy systems, and power system applications.
+I am a Research Associate at the University of Wisconsin-Milwaukee.
+My research centers on the design, modeling, control, and prototyping of advanced power electronics converters for electrified transportation, renewable energy integration, and resilient power systems.

 For more info
 ------
-Feel free to explore my research, publications, CV, ...
+👉 Feel free to explore my research, publications, CV, ... to learn more about my work.